 Gikan Sa Ngitngit Nga Kinailadman (From The Dark Depths) is by far the most cinematic in this batch of short films.
 It is a poignant montage of seemingly disparate scenes: of a woman dancing with a red flag at the bottom of the sea; of another woman, in grief and in tears, finding a drowned man on the shore; of protesters clashing with police on city streets, as shown through old footage; of a different police squad, patrolling the streets to announce the imminent enforcement of curfew; of divers searching the sea at night for something lost; and of communist rebels in the mountains, shown in battle formation and then at ease, chatting about the mundane discomforts of living in the jungle.
 The images have little connection on a literal level, but they comprise a montage that cumulatively builds a powerful, poetic effect, a deeply sensual impression of the experience of conflict, of the fight for history and the undying passion for freedom that inspires it.

-Babylon also touches upon history, particularly the issue of historical revisionism, but takes a most amusing approach: it tells the story of two young girls who travel back in time to assassinate a barangay dictator, and literally revise history.
+Babylon also touches upon history, particularly the issue of historical revisionism, but takes a most amusing approach: it tells the story of young women who travel through time to assassinate a barangay dictator, and literally revise history.
 This fascinating short film’s absurd sense of humor is evident right from this premise: consider, for a moment, how peculiar it would be for a populist dictator to have absolute, unfettered political power—but over only one barangay.
 In one scene, a group of men hunting in the hills shoot at the camera; the next time they are seen, one of them looks at what they have killed, puzzled—they have shot a drone.
-This wacky film drops such wisecracks in quick succession, and even if some Cebuano jokes are lost in translation, the result is still engrossingly funny.
+(The story is set in “a time before cellphones”.)
+This wacky film delivers such gags in quick succession, and even if some Cebuano jokes are lost in translation, the result is still engrossingly funny.
 The main story is told in fragmented and bizarre threads, tied together by a dainty rendition of the song Big Beautiful Country; the threads come together at the end, still bizarre but now unified.
 By that point, it becomes clear that the barangay dictator embodies the stereotypical small-minded trapo, that the Barangay Babylonia he governs, alluding to the oppressive biblical city, is an allegory for a small-minded nation that has too easily surrendered its freedom to a charismatic autocrat.
 Babylon is indeed the sarswela it claims to be: a delightful alternative to serious political discourse, a fully entertaining piece of satire that draws from and encapsulates Filipino culture with all its faults, paradoxes, and hilarious madness.